Jonejabari/jone-profile-website/README.md

-This is my profile website
+This site is for my profile web sites, which have the button of my cv